arun-mani-j/libmars/README.md

 You can use `libmars.so` in your application.
 See [`examples/`](examples/) for a demonstration.

+## G-I Support

+Mars supports [GNOME
+Introspection](https://gi.readthedocs.io/en/latest/index.html).
+So you can use it in all the languages supported by G-I which includes Python, Rust, Vala etc.

+See [`examples/chunker.py`](/examples/chunker.py) for an example.

 ## References

 1. [`removesilence`](https://gstreamer.freedesktop.org/documentation/removesilence/index.html?gi-language=c) - GStreamer element to detect and remove silence.